ctchou/dircifrar/README.md

 with a 256-bit secret key from the [**libsodium**](https://libsodium.gitbook.io/doc/) library.
-Therefore, in addition to the confidentiality of their contents and metadata, no files or subdirectories can be modified, truncated, reordered, duplicated, or moved without being detected.
+Therefore, in addition to the confidentiality of their contents and metadata, no encrypted files can be modified, truncated, duplicated, moved, or renamed without being detected.
+However, the deletion of encrypted files are not protected against.

-The intended usage of `dircifrar` is to encrypt a directory before uploading the encrypted version to a cloud storage such as Dropbox and Google Drive.
-This can be achieved by placing the encrypted directory inside the cloud folder on the local machine (for example, the `Dropbox` folder in the case of Dropbox).
+The intended usage of `dircifrar` is to encrypt a plaintext directory before uploading the encrypted version to a cloud storage such as Dropbox and Google Drive.
+This is achieved by synchronizing the plaintext directory and an encrypted directory, with the latter being placed inside the cloud folder on the local machine (for example, the `Dropbox` folder in the case of Dropbox).
 The cloud storage's automatic synchronization should then take care of the rest.
-Note that `dircifrar` assumes there is a plaintext directory to synchronize against.
-Needless to say, `dircifar` cannot protect that plaintext directory, which should be protected by disk encryption.
+Needless to say, `dircifar` cannot protect the plaintext directory, which should be protected by disk encryption.

 Currently `dircifrar` handles only ordinary files and ignores all symbolic links.
 So far it has been tested on macOS and Linux only.